Questions fréquemment posées sur les services aux sourds et aux handicapés

 Quels sont les aménagements de sièges pour les personnes handicapées dans les salles de programme et comment cela fonctionne-t-il ?

-The ADA does not require reserved ADA seating for every disability.
+The Americans with Disabilities Act does not require reserved ADA seating for every disability.
 Please do not line up in the ADA line or sit in these seating sections just because you have an ADA sticker.

 We offer ADA seating accommodations in three specific ways: